CPR Ratio for Adults, Children, and Infants

 Basic and Advanced Life Support providers performing successful resuscitation contribute to the survival rates from hospital cardiac arrest.
 If most people knew how to perform CPR and use an AED, we could decrease the number of deaths from out-of-hospital cardiac emergencies.
 At CPR Select, we want to help save lives by teaching you CPR and basic life support skills based on American Heart Association guidelines for Cardiopulmonary Resuscitation and Emergency Cardiovascular Care.
 You can save a life by learning how to do rescue breathing or CPR quickly and easily through one of our online classes.
 We can help you how to get a cpr certification quickly.

-With CPR Certification, you will be equipped to provide effective CPR using the correct CPR Ratio, which can increase a patient's chance of survival.
+With CPR Certification, you will be equipped to provide effective CPR using the correct CPR Ratio, which increases a patient's chance of survival.
 Our CPR Certification course is divided into several modules, each focusing on a different aspect of CPR, including the CPR Ratio.
 The CPR Certification test will assess your understanding of the CPR Ratio and your ability to apply it in practice.

 Sources: